Mel0nHead/languages-vocab-app/README.md

   - test entity should exist in API
   - should be a many-to-many relationship between tests and words (with custom properties)

+- ADD SNACKBARS TO UI
+- use notistack to trigger notifications when events are completed (eg. adding a word, deleting a word etc.)